AsikumaGod/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script list files in an order, give it a try

 12-file_type
 This script shows file types, u can try it out

+13-symbolic_link
+This script creates symbolic links